Sand has a peculiar physical property known as hysteresis. The

 lags its cause.
 In sand, the reaction is not only delayed, it is absorbed and

-Part of the reason it hurts so much to crash into a brick building has to due with Newton's Third Law of Motion, "For every action there is an equal an opposite reaction."
-You hit the bricks, the bricks rebound and hit you back.
-In sand, however, the force of the impact is absorbed.
+Part of the reason it hurts so much to crash into a brick building has to do with Newton's Third Law of Motion, "For every action there is an equal an opposite reaction."
+You hit the bricks, the bricks remain almost stationary, and the force of the impact is painfully absorbed by your body.
+Hit some sand, however, and the force moves the sand.
 There is a reaction; the laws of physics are not violated.
 But the energy is dispersed throughout the sand particles.
-There is no rebound.
+The amount of energy that your body must absorb is drastically reduced.

 The Wrights were well aware of the dangers of exploring manned flight; many investigators had been killed or injured before them.
 They were also aware that sand's unique properties offered a kind of "safety net" for people falling out of the sky.
 So they insisted on a sandy location to learn to fly.
 And a good thing, too, for their own records show they crashed many times.